JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

    Please do not use too many threads to speed up the compilation, Cheyenne system administrator might terminate your login node.

-However, if you choose to compile with the `jedi/intel-impi` module you must use a toolchain.
+However, if you choose to compile with the :code:`jedi/intel-impi` module you must use a toolchain.
 This is required in order enable C++14 and to link to the proper supporting libraries.

-So, first clone the :code:`jedi-cmake` repository:
+First clone the :code:`jedi-cmake` repository:

 .. code-block:: bash